-16. Are there any limitations (in civil law/tax law) to political party related or general lobby/advocacy activities?
+17. Are there any limitations (in civil law/tax law) to political party related or general lobby/advocacy activities?

-Anyone who pursues political aims by influencing political decision-making and shaping public opinion does not fulfil a public-benefit purpose within the meaning of § 52 AO.
-A public-benefit foundation may only be active in this way if this serves the pursuit of one of the public-benefit purposes expressly mentioned in § 52 (2) AO.
+Anyone who pursues political aims by influencing political decision-making and shaping public opinion does not fulfil a public-benefit purpose within the meaning of Section 52 of the Fiscal Code (AO).
+A public-benefit foundation may only be active in this way if this serves the pursuit of one of the public-benefit purposes expressly mentioned in Section 52 (2) of the Fiscal Code (AO).

-With the promotion of the national education in the sense of § 52 (2) No. 7 AO the influence on the political decision-making and organisation of public opinion has to be limited on education-political questions.
+With the promotion of the national education in the sense of Section 52 (2) No. 7 of the Fiscal Code (AO) the influence on the political decision-making and organisation of public opinion has to be limited on education-political questions.